When the auctioneer first shows it,

 Black as the pit in the well of my dreams

-I'm engulfed by the drone and the low pitch of dread
+I'm engulfed by the pitch and the feeling of dread

 Dead reckoning beckons me to hold up my head

-I open my eyes, with the last of my breath
+I open my eyes, and with the last of my breath

 My grandmother's house is a waving mirage

-is seen through the dust, just as once it had been
+is seen through the dismal as once it had been

 What do I fear?
-Perhaps it is death?
+Is it life after death?

-Perchance this is slumber, and the sleep monster taunts me,
+Perchance this is slumber, and the sleep monster haunts me,

-The nightmare is haunting, as it calls through the dark
+A nightmare is taunting as it calls through the dark

-I am playing the part, I am child, just a spark
+I am playing the part, as a child with a spark

 of the fire that wants me, as the field is engulfed